What is the Purpose of Group Therapy?

 - Discuss gratitude: Individuals in substance use disorder groups may discuss gratitude in the same manner that is often discussed in 12-Step groups like Alcoholics Anonymous or Narcotics Anonymous.
-The discussion of gratitude, and identifying things that one should be grateful for, is a very important aspect of recovery, as individuals with substance use disorders often lose track of the positive things in their lives.
+The discussion of gratitude, and identifying things that one should be grateful for, is a very important aspect of group activities for recovering addicts, as individuals with substance use disorders often lose track of the positive things in their lives.

 - Best & Worst Moments: Therapists want to relay the fact that value judgments are often very subjective and based on specific conditions.
 One activity frequently used by therapists to do this is to have individuals list what they believe are the best moments of their lives and the worst moments of their lives.
 Therapists and other group members then ask them why these particular moments were either good or bad, and if there any similarities or patterns between these occurrences.
 Individuals engaging in this exercise realize that there is no such thing as an “all good” or “all bad” moment.
 This often results in individuals seeing how similar the “good” and “bad” experiences in their lives can be, and their value is made in a very subjective judgment.
 A similar activity is to have individuals in the group list their bad habits, what makes them bad, and any positive aspects to those habits.